ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/maternal_disorders/index.rst

 Vivarium Modeling Strategy
 --------------------------

 We will convert the maternal disorders deaths and disability as estimated by GBD in terms of an annual rate among women of reproductive age to events *per birth* (including stillbirths) for use in our :ref:`simulation of IV iron <2019_concept_model_vivarium_iv_iron>`.
-Births among women of reproductive age in our simulation will be informed by the the :ref:`pregnancy model document <other_models_pregnancy>`.
+Births among women of reproductive age in our simulation will be informed by the :ref:`pregnancy model document <other_models_pregnancy>`.

 We will need to pay particular attention to our strategy and assumptions regarding: